arturobl3/TMM-PyTorch/README.md

 A PyTorch-based library for optical multilayer stacks simulation using the Transfer-Matrix Method (TMM).
 TMM-PyTorch combines complex-valued dispersion models, GPU acceleration, and PyTorch’s autograd to let you both **compute** reflectance/transmission spectra and **fit** layer or material parameters end-to-end.

-The framework is still under development and some functionality can be abscent.
+**The framework is still under development and some functionality can be abscent**

 ---

 ## Key Features